NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Controls.md

 \tools
 ```

-You may also author an[MSBuild targets file](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-targets) to ensure the asset is copied to the consuming project’s output directory:
+You may also author an[MSBuild targets file](https://docs.microsoft.com/visualstudio/msbuild/msbuild-targets) to ensure the asset is copied to the consuming project’s output folder:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>